hasanmoudud/geocompr/main.md

 Executing commands such as `sf::st_read()` (the main function we use for loading vector data) or `raster::raster()` (the main function used for loading raster data) silently sets off a chain of events that reads data from files.
 <!-- transition is unclear, not sure what you would like to say -->
 Moreover, there are many R packages containing a wide range of spatial data or providing simple access to different data sources.
-All of them load the data into R or, more precisely, assign objects to your workspace, stored in RAM accessible from the `.GlobalEnv`^[See http://adv-r.had.co.nz/Environments.html for more information on the environment] of your current R session.
+All of them load the data into R or, more precisely, assign objects to your workspace, stored in RAM accessible from the [`.GlobalEnv`](http://adv-r.had.co.nz/Environments.html) of the R session.

 ### Vector data